-The economic conditions resulting from the COVID-19 pandemic may negatively impact the collectability of the Exchange's premiums receivable, however no such impact has been noted through the date of this report.
-We have experienced unrealized losses and impairment losses on our investment portfolio in the first quarter of 2020 as a result of the volatility in the financial markets.
+The economic conditions resulting from the COVID-19 pandemic may negatively impact the collectability of the Exchange's premiums receivable, however no significant impact has been noted through the date of this report.
+While our investment portfolio was negatively impacted by the volatility in the financial markets in the first quarter of 2020, markets substantially recovered during the second and third quarters of 2020.
 We are unable to predict the duration or extent of the business disruption or the financial impact given the ongoing development of the pandemic and its impacts on the economy and financial markets.